solid/authentication-panel/HttpSignature.md

 [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01) is an IETF RFC Draft worked on by the HTTP WG, for signing HTTP messages.
 The work is based on [draft-cavage-http-signature-12](https://tools.ietf.org/html/draft-cavage-http-signatures-12), which evolved and gained adoption since 2013, being tested by a [large number of implementations](https://github.com/w3c-dvcg/http-signatures/issues/1), and this is set to grow by being taken up by the IETF.

-[Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01) has the advantages of being very simple and being specified directly at the HTTP layer, bypassing the problem of client authentication at the TLS layer.
+[Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01) has the advantages of being very simple and being specified directly at the HTTP layer, bypassing limitations of client authentication at the TLS layer, related to client certificate renegotiation, and the TLS layer occuring at lower layer of the communication stack.
 (Note: all communication here is assumed to run over TLS.)

 The [Signing HTTP Messages](https://tools.ietf.org/html/draft-ietf-httpbis-message-signatures-01) protocol allows a client to authenticate by signing any of several HTTP headers with any one of its private keys.